tesseract-ocr/tessdoc/NeuralNetsInTesseract4.00.md

 Tesseract 4.00 includes a new neural network subsystem configured as a textline recognizer.
 It has its origins in OCRopus' [Python-based LSTM implementation](https://github.com/tmbdev/ocropy), but has been totally redesigned for Tesseract in C++.
-The neural network system in Tesseract pre-dates Tensor Flow, but is compatible with it, as there is a network description language called [Variable Graph Specification Language](VGSLSpecs) (VGSL), that is also available for Tensor Flow.
+The neural network system in Tesseract pre-dates TensorFlow, but is compatible with it, as there is a network description language called [Variable Graph Specification Language](VGSLSpecs) (VGSL), that is also available for TensorFlow.
 See https://github.com/tensorflow/models/tree/master/research/street

 The idea of VGSL is that it is possible to build a neural network and train it without having to learn a lot of anything.
-There is no need to learn Python, Tensor Flow, or even write any C++ code.
+There is no need to learn Python, TensorFlow, or even write any C++ code.
 It is merely required to understand the VGSL specification language well enough to build syntactically correct network descriptions.
 Some basic knowledge of what the various neural network layer types are and how they are combined will go a very long way.